pranitashakya/DataAnalysis_Projects/Project 2 - Exploratory Data Analysis/README.md

 ##### Step 5  Write an overall conclusion

 ## 4. Goal
-- apply exploratory data analysis
+- Apply exploratory data analysis.
-- evaluate factors( age, mileage, condition, transmission, color) that impact the price of a vehicle most
+- Evaluate factors( age, mileage, condition, transmission, color) that impact the price of a vehicle most